Information on the Total Number of Voting Rights (Denominator) following Conversion Notice from ATLAS

 Regulated Information - Denominator

-Leuven, BELGIUM, Boston, MA, US – April 28, 2023 – 07.00 PM CET – In accordance with article 15 of the Belgian Act of May 2, 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions, Oxurion NV (Euronext Brussels: OXUR) (the "Company” or "Oxurion”), announces the below information, following the issuance of 21,934,100 new ordinary shares on April 25, 2023, for a total amount of EUR 150,000, as the result of the conversion of 6 convertible bonds, pursuant to the Capital Commitment entered into with Atlas Special Opportunities, LLC.
+Leuven, BELGIUM, Boston, MA, US – May 5, 2023 – 09.00 PM CET – In accordance with article 15 of the Belgian Act of May 2, 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions, Oxurion NV (Euronext Brussels: OXUR) (the "Company” or "Oxurion”), announces the below information, following the issuance of (i) 52,257,525 new ordinary shares on May 2, 2023, for a total amount of EUR 250,000, as the result of the conversion of 10 convertible bonds, and (ii) 22,182,786 new ordinary shares on May 5, 2023, for a total amount of EUR 100,000, as the result of the conversion of 4 convertible bonds, pursuant to the Capital Commitment entered into with Atlas Special Opportunities, LLC.

 Therefore, Oxurion publishes the following updated information: